 Too Thai (Carrollton)

 Too Thai feels like my little secret in terms of gluten-free food in Dallas-Fort Worth.
-I’m not including a checkmark because I know they have a small kitchen, but I’ve never felt sick after eating here and the menu is clearly marked with GF items.
-Too Thai is my go-to place when I want incredibly authentic and delicious Thai food.
-Their pad kee mow and the chicken fried rice are unreal.
-They also have homemade pickled jalapenos that I adore.
+I’m not including a checkmark because I know they have a small kitchen, so dine at your own risk.
+However, Too Thai is my go-to place when I want incredibly authentic and delicious Thai food.
+Their pad thai and the chicken fried rice are unreal.
+They also have homemade pickled jalapeños that I adore.
 Be careful, though!
 Their one through five spiciness scale is no-joke.
 Four and five will leave in pain (very delicious pain).

 T-Swirl Crepe (Carrollton, Frisco)